mongodb-js/compass/packages/connection-model/README.md

 #### S1.
 NONE

 Do not use SSL for anything.
-(Default)

 #### S2.
 UNVALIDATED

 Use SSL but do not perform any validation of the certificate chain.

+See also [node.js driver "No Certificate Validation" docs][driver-ssl-none].

 #### S3.
 SERVER

 The driver should validate the server certificate and fail to connect if validation fails.

+See also [node.js driver "Validate Server Certificate" docs][driver-ssl-server].

 #### S4.
 ALL

 The driver must present a valid certificate and validate the server certificate.

+See also [node.js driver "Validate Server Certificate and Present Valid Certificate" docs][driver-ssl-all].

+##### See also

+- [node.js driver SSL implementation][driver-ssl-impl]
+- [node.js driver SSL tutorial][driver-ssl-tutorial]

 ### Trait: SSH Tunnel